flutter/website/src/docs/codelabs/explicit-animations.md

 * A frame is a single still image that can be used within a sequence of other still images to create the illusion of motion.
-* An animation is a rapid sequence of frames that create the illusion of motion.
+* An animation is a sequence of frames that, when rapidly displayed over time, creates the illusion of motion.
 * In Flutter, you can think of a single frame as a static configuration of a widget tree.
   You can create an animation by telling Flutter